timjogorman/RicherEventDescription/guidelines.md

 - We **completed** treatment today

-Here, **completed** could be rephrased as "We stopped/ended/finished/finalized/terminated treatment today\textquotedbl{}.
+Here, **completed** could be rephrased as "We stopped/ended/finished/finalized/terminated treatment today.
 Compare that with:

 - She **completed** the form